ALICE stands for Asset Limited, Income Constrained, Employed

 Because of outdated poverty measurements, most of these households are invisible.

-While the Federal Poverty Level reports that only 17% of Arkansas households face financial hardship, an additional 24% qualify as ALICE, an increase of 20% since 2007.
+While the Federal Poverty Level (FPL) qualifies only 17% of Arkansas households as facing financial hardship, an additional 24% qualify as ALICE, an increase of 20% since 2007, meaning many struggling households do not have the support and visibility necessary to ensure their economic future.

 WHY ARE THERE SO MANY ALICE FAMILIES IN ARKANSAS?